sagemath/trac_to_gh/Issue 6366.md

 # Issue 6366: lift method on elements of residue class field is broken / not implemented as it should be

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6366

 Original creator: was